olets/git-activity/README.md

 - finding that time you solved a problem similar to the one you're working on now

+The log is stored in a text file.
+You can run your own programs on it if the git-activity CLI doesn't meet your needs, and you can share it across your computers for a cross-repo cross-machine log.

 ## Quick start

 ```shell